open0x20/web-mpwboard/README.md

     ```
     npm install -g @vue/cli
    ```
 3. Move into the directory and start the vue project manager.
-Navigate to "Tasks" and click on "serve".
+Navigate to "Tasks" and click on "Serve".
    A development server with hot reloading should spin up any second.
     ```
     # Start dev gui